sagemath/trac_to_gh/Issue 1322.md

 # Issue 1322: interactive widgets in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1322

 Original creator: jason